 The word “pandemic” has become a hot topic yet again, what with the recent viral outbreak that has spread across the world.
 But what many people do not realize is that the world has been living under the shadow of one of the deadliest pandemics in human history.
 And this is the HIV/AIDS pandemic.
+Find out more about HIV/AIDS transmission, treatment and how HIV can affect the body.

-The disease was identified in the 1980s, and today, AIDS has caused more than 30 million deaths globally.
+HIV/AIDS was identified in the 1980s, and today, AIDS has caused more than 30 million deaths globally.
 That makes it one of the deadliest diseases known to man.
 In some parts of the world, it is still infecting other people.
 What is the difference between HIV and AIDS?
 How can HIV affect the body and become fatal?

 What is HIV and AIDS?